Urdu Pronunciation 101: Your Guide To Easy Learning

 Try Learning Urdu With Ling

-Apart from the Ling website, there is also a Ling app that offers a gamified experience of learning more than 60 languages.
+Apart from the Ling website, there is also the Ling app that offers a gamified experience of learning more than 60 languages.
 Its memorable exercises and fun quizzes add a lot more to the user experience as well.
 Learning Urdu has never been this easy!